mustafar/nh-recipes/content/blog/bhappa-doi/index.md

 ## Preparation

 ### Hung yogurt
 The recipe calls for yogurt that has been hung (made into yoghurt cheese).
-During Indian summer, hang in the fridge for 6-8 hours.
+During Indian summers, hang in the fridge for 6-8 hours.
 You can put muslin in a sieve over a bowl to collect the water.

 Whip the yoghurt.
 Mix in the condensed milk well.
 Pour into a ovenproof dish, the taller the better.